LANG 3066 Postcolonial Literatures

 Assumed Knowledge

-A basic knowledge of literary forms, techniques, and styles (as acquired in core subjects for the English major) is desirable as the subject focuses on specific aspects of literary writing.
+A basic knowledge of major literary genres, techniques, and styles (as acquired in core subjects for the English major) is desirable as the subject focuses on these aspects of literary writing.

 Learning Outcomes